-Children 2 to <12 years: HIV infection: 8 mg/kg once daily (maximum: 300 mg once daily) (in combination with other antiretrovirals).
+Children 2 to <12 years: 8 mg/kg once daily (maximum: 300 mg once daily) (in combination with other antiretrovirals).
 Note: Canadian labeling does not approve of use in children <12 years of age.

 Dosing recommendations based on body weight if using the oral powder: Note: One level scoop of powder = 40 mg tenofovir

 10 to <12 kg: 80 mg once daily